dehorsley/colette/paper.md

     \end{cases}
   $$

-- To give the initiative's organiser some additional control, we also allow an "override" weight to be added to the weight of any pair.
-This could be useful if the organiser knows a pair will not get on, or conversely would like to incentivise the pair to meet.
+- To give the initiative's organiser some additional control, we also allowed an "override" weight to be added to the weight of any pair.
+This could be useful if the organiser wishes to either incentivise or disincentivse a specific pairing (i.e. PhD students only meeting other students).

 The various constants (the $c$ parameters) could, in principle, be tuned to